JordanRoberty/MEDIEVAL_WARFARE/Assets/Scripts/Units/README.md

 # Scripts / Units folder
-Contains all the scripts link to Unit classes (Player, Ennemis, etc.).
+Contains all the scripts linked to unit classes (Player, Enemies, etc.).